I Want To...

 - Personal statement

-- Three letters of recommendation (minimum of one from an EM physician—two EM letters recommended; SLOE strongly encouraged)
+- Three letters of recommendation (minimum of one from an EM physician — SLOEs strongly encouraged)

 - Dean’s letter